D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/hyperparameter_tuning/README.md

 ---

-Run the script and evaluate the performance across different hyperparameter combinations to find the optimal network configuration for your task.
+Run the script and results will be saved it the `results` dir.
+Evaluate the performance across different hyperparameter combinations to find the optimal network configuration for your task.